Entry over 5s £1.50

 Chicks of any breed/species: Must be off heat and fully feathered.
 Except for ducklings.

-Cockerels: We will accept only 2 single cockerel entry per registered Seller; otherwise cockerels should be sold with a hen as a Pair or two hens as a Trio etc. More than one cockerel per box is not a problem so long there is no fights and no blood draw in which case seller is responsible for putting them in separate boxes.
+Cockerels: We will accept only 2 single cockerel entry per registered Seller; otherwise cockerels should be sold with a hen as a Pair or two hens as a Trio etc. More than one cockerel per box is not a problem so long there is no fights and no blood is drawn in which case seller is responsible for putting them in separate boxes.
 (Available at 50p donation per box)

 SEFFA can take in any unwanted cockerels, so you may bring them boxed and register any excess cockerels under SEFFA